icpc/ccs-specs/Contest_API.md

 ##### Reconnection

-If a client loses connection or needs to reconnect after a brief disconnect (e.g. client restart), it can use the 'time' parameter to specify the last event it received:
+If a client loses connection or needs to reconnect after a brief disconnect (e.g. client restart), it can use the 'since_token' parameter to specify the last notification it received:

-`/event-feed?time=xx`
+`/event-feed?since_token=xx`

-If specified, the server will attempt to start sending events around the given time to reduce the volume of events and required reconciliation.
+If specified, the server will attempt to start sending events around the given token to reduce the volume of events and required reconciliation.
-If the time passed is too large or the server does not support this parameter, all objects will be sent.
+If the token is invalid, the time passed is too large, or the server does not support this parameter, the request will fail with a 400 error.

 There is no guarantee that all updates (e.g. a team name correction, which is not time-based) that occurred during the time the client was disconnected will be reflected.
+If the server's notification system is multi-threaded it may 'repeat' a few notifications to ensure that they were received.

+###### Use cases for reconnecting

+Some servers may not support any form of reconnection.
+These providers may not include any notification tokens, or may include them just for manual debugging/traceability.
+They will always return 400 when using the `since_token` parameter.

+Another set of servers may support reconnecting, but only at certain checkpoints or time periods.
+These providers might use timestamps or counters as tokens, or only output them in certain events.

+Other servers may include tokens in every notification and support reconnecting at any point.

 ##### Examples